lookit/lookit-docs/docs/source/tutorial-second-study.rst

 * For the image of the father holding his child over his shoulder, take a look in the img directory, and insert the full path ("https://www.mit.edu/~kimscott/...") to the file you want to use.

 Then make sure to also add "video-preview" to your ``sequence``.
 You can put this at the start of the sequence to make it easy to see right away.
 Save and take a look at the preview!

+.. admonition:: Warning about putting frames at the start to preview them quickly

+   Putting a frame at the start of the ``sequence`` is a good way to quickly keep previewing it, but it won't work if the frame is displayed full-screen.
+That's because web browsers won't let websites make themselves fullscreen without a "user interaction event," like clicking on a button.
+Whenever you switch into full-screen mode, the frame beforehand needs to have a "next" button or similar.

+   To rapidly preview a full-screen frame, just put it second in your ``sequence``, after e.g. a text frame that doesn't require you do do anything but click Next.

 5. Instructions
 ~~~~~~~~~~~~~~~